preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

 This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-Here you can edit notification panel settings for the business profile's workplace.
+Here you can edit notification panel settings for the business profile's workspace.

 .. image:: workplace-notification-panel-new.png